Maor Farid: Education and academic career

-As part of the (4 years) Brakim Program, Maor completed his Bachelor’s and Master’s degrees at the Technion in Mechanical Engineering with honors.
+As part of the (4 years) Brakim Program, Maor completed his Bachelor's and Master's degrees at the Technion in Mechanical Engineering with honors.
 Then, he initiated his Ph.D. research as a collaboration with the Israel Atomic Energy Commission (IAEC) in parallel to his duty military service.
 The main goals of his Ph.D. research were predicting irreversible effects of major earthquakes on Israel's nuclear facilities, and improving their seismic resistance using energy absorption technologies.
 The mathematical models developed by Farid were able to forecast earthquake effects on facilities with major hazard potential, and predicted the failure of liquid storage tanks due to earthquakes took place in Italy (2012) and Mexico (2017).
 The energy absorption technologies used, increased in up to 90% the seismic resistance abilities of those sensitive facilities.
 The research results were published in multiple papers in peer-reviewed academic journals and presented in international academic conferences.
 Later, this research expanded to an official collaboration between the Technion and the Shimon Peres Negev Nuclear Research Center, which aims to implement the findings obtained on existing sensitive systems, and won funding of 1.5 million NIS from the Pazy foundation of the Israel Atomic Energy Commission and the Council for Higher Education.

-In 2017, Farid completed his Ph.D. with honors and as the youngest graduate at the Technion for that year, at the age of 24.
+In 2017, Farid completed his Ph.D. and as the youngest graduate at the Technion for that year, at the age of 24.
 In the graduation ceremonies, he honored his parents to receive the diplomas on his behalf.
 At the same year, he served as a lecturer at Ben-Gurion University in an original course he developed as a solution for knowledge gaps he identified in the Israeli defense industry.

 In 2018, Dr. Farid served as an artificial intelligence researcher at a Data Science team of Unit 8200, where he developed machine learning-based solutions for military and operational needs.

 In 2019, Farid won the Fulbright and the Israel Scholarship Educational Foundation scholarships, and was accepted to post-doctoral position at Massachusetts Institute of Technology where he develops real-time methods for predicting earthquake effects using machine learning techniques.

 In 2020, Farid was accepted to the Emerging Leaders Program at Harvard Kennedy School in Cambridge, Massachusetts.
 At the same year, he received the excellence research grant of the Israel Academy of Sciences and Humanities for leading his research in collaboration between MIT and the Technion.